MrPickles/Cloudy-the-Discord-Bot/README.md

 1. (optional) Visit the [OpenAI API][] website can claim an API key.
 You may be subjected to a waitlist, so I've made the API a soft dependency.
 However, expect to have degraded performance without API access.
+1. Make an account on [Etherscan][Etherscan API] and and generate an API key.
+   Although they have a premium API, the free tier is sufficient.
-1. Set the bot token and OpenAI API key in your Replit environment.
-Set them as `TOKEN` and `OPENAI_API_KEY`, respectively.
+1. Set the bot token, OpenAI API key, and Etherscan API key in your Replit environment.
+Give them the respective variable names:

+   * `TOKEN`
+   * `OPENAI_API_KEY`
+   * `ETHERSCAN_API_KEY`

    ![Screenshot showing where to load secrets](images/variables.png)